Jane Fonda's 20 best performances

-Over her long and storied career, Jane Fonda has earned countless monikers from icon to activist to fitness maven to Oscar winner.
+Over her long and storied career, Jane Fonda has earned countless monikers, from icon to activist to fitness maven to Oscar winner.
 The descendant of a Hollywood dynasty (also populated by her father, Henry, and brother, Peter), Fonda has made a career of reinventing herself to reflect and comment on the eras in which she is performing, while always remaining true to the core of who she is.
-With Fonda receiving the Cecil B. DeMille Award at the 2021 Golden Globes, we look back at her most essential performances over the years.
+We look back at Fonda's most essential performances over the years, ahead.

 Tall Story (1960)